tdorsey0601/DV-Prov-23/README.md

-# Exploring the Impacts of Music Therapy
+# Exploring the Impacts of Music on Mental Health
 Tiauna Dorsey & Roselyanne Cepero Santos

 ## Describe the Selected Topic and Reasoning behind Selection